Back

 How long does onboarding take?

 Most dietitians are autonomous in under a day.
-DAISY includes a guided 45-minute onboarding session with a dedicated consultant.
+Good guided onboarding helps you get up to speed quickly.